Aarthi-14/Exploratory-Data-Analysis-on-Layoffs---SQL-Project/README.md

 The file is in excel format(File Name: layoffs.xlsx) of columns company, location, industry, total laid-off, percentage laid-off, date, stage, country & funds raised in millions.

 ### Exploratory Data Analysis(EDA):
+EDA involves the layoff data to answer Key Questions, as follows,

 Q1:  Calculate the total no. of companies, that undergoes Layoffs.